What You Should Know About the Georgia Medical Malpractice Statute of Limitations

 The statute of repose also cannot run out until your child reaches age 10.
 For example, your daughter might have received negligent medical treatment at age 3.
 Even though more than five years have passed since the treatment, she can still sue at age 9.

-Questions About the Georgia Medical Malpractice Statute of Limitations?
-Please Call Us Today
+Have Questions About the Georgia Medical Malpractice Statute of Limitations?
+Contact Us

 Georgia’s statute of limitations for medical malpractice is complicated, and injured victims would do well to reach out to a qualified medical malpractice attorney as soon as possible.
 There is no time to delay.